-2.31.
+2.30.
 Fair value measurement

 Some of Group's assets and liabilities are measured and presented and/or just disclosed at fair value for financial reporting purposes.
-Such are: (a) on a recurring basis - certain trade and other receivables and payables, available-for-sale financial assets, investment property, granted and received bank loans and loans from third parties, certain trade and other receivables and payables; and other (b) on a non-recurring basis - non-financial assets such as property, plant and equipment.
+Such are: (a) on a recurring basis - certain trade and other receivables and payables, available-for-sale financial assets, investment property, granted and received bank loans and loans from third parties, certain trade and other receivables and payables, finance lease receivables and payables; and other (b) on a non-recurring basis - non-financial assets such as property, plant and equipment.